The single most important innovation in micro-irrigation in the past 2,000 years.

 Control Network Security

 Control Radio Communications is encrypted and secure.
 Each device has a factory Pairing Key which is derived from the serial number and a salt value and algorithm parameters that are changed periodically and only known by AgroMe.
 When a new device is being paired into a Control Network, the hub's WiFi processor communicates with AgroMe servers and obtains the derivation function parameters and is able to derive the device Pairing Key which is sent to the Control Network's Master Microcontroller.
-The Master Node is then able to establish a one-time encrypted link with the new device and exchange the Network Encryption Key which is randomly generated inside the Hub (upon first power-up or after a hard reset) and is unknown to any other party outside that particular Control Network, even to AgroMe.
+The Master Controller is then able to establish a one-time encrypted link with the new device and exchange the Network Encryption Key which is randomly generated inside the Master Controller (upon first power-up or after a hard reset) and is unknown to any other party outside that particular Control Network, even to AgroMe.
 After pairing is complete, both devices establish a permanent encryption link using the Network Encryption Key.

 Open for Creativity